 Often used in hedges, it can grow up to five feet tall and four feet wide, giving it a somewhat squat appearance when left untrimmed.

 However, it can be shaped with light trimming during the winter period when it is dormant.
-This species can be grown in Zones 5-8.

 One specific cultivar, ‘Suffruticosa,’ or English boxwood as it is commonly known, was first grown in the United States in the 1700s.